 Complications with Uterine Fibroids

-While fibroids are rarely cancerous, they can cause pain and complications relating to your reproductive system.
+While fibroids are rarely cancerous, they can cause pain and complications to your reproductive system.

 Very large fibroids can press on your abdomen and cause pain and swelling.
-Sometimes, a pelvic exam can be more uncomfortable or more difficult to perform.
+A pelvic exam may be more uncomfortable for you, or more difficult to perform.

 Pain, fever, and nausea